-- evidence, such as facts or examples, to support claims. - reasoning to develop ideas and to connect claims and evidence. - stylistic or persuasive elements, such as word choice or appeals to emotion, to add power to the ideas expressed.
+- Evidence, such as facts or examples, to support claims. - Reasoning to develop ideas and to connect claims and evidence. - Stylistic or persuasive elements, such as word choice or appeals to emotion, to add power to the ideas expressed.

-Write an essay in which you explain how [the author] builds an argument to persuade [his/her] audience that [author's claim].
-In your essay, analyze how [the author] uses one or more of the features listed above (or features of your own choice) to strengthen the logic and persuasiveness of [his/her] argument.
+Write an essay in which you explain how [the author] builds an argument to persuade [their] audience that [author's claim].
+In your essay, analyze how [the author] uses one or more of the features listed above (or features of your own choice) to strengthen the logic and persuasiveness of [their] argument.
 Be sure that your analysis focuses on the most relevant features of the passage.
-Your essay should not explain whether you agree with [the author's] claims, but rather explain how [the author] builds an argument to persuade [his/her] audience.
+Your essay should not explain whether you agree with [the author's] claims, but rather explain how [the author] builds an argument to persuade [their] audience.